All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Age-related GH decline: As GH drops with age, intestinal cell renewal slows.
 Restoring GH levels may support overall gut maintenance in older patients.

-• Combination protocols: Some practitioners combine GH peptides with BPC-157 for synergistic gut healing.
+• Combination protocols: Some practitioners combine GH peptides with BPC-157 for combined gut healing.
 GH provides systemic tissue repair support while BPC-157 targets the gut directly.

 Frequently Asked Questions